 - It has been formulated so that one or more of its hazardous properties has a lesser degree of hazard than a substance that already has a HSNO approval (rapid reduced).

-Please note the decision to process an application through a rapid pathway is discretionary and we will make this decision during the pathway assessment.
+The decision to process an application through a rapid pathway is discretionary and we will make this decision during the pathway assessment.

 Full assessment application